 These are not text files, and you will not be able to read them with a text editor or word processor.
 Instead, they are data files containing binary representations of the values of the output variables (the common name of this file format is "flat binary").
-Each value is written as a single precision IEEE floating point binary number (using 4 bytes of storage per number; see http://en.wikipedia.org/wiki/Single-precision_floating-point_format for details).
-These values can be read directly using simple code written in C/C++, FORTRAN, BASIC, PASCAL, IDL, Python, R and other programming languages.
+In Biome-BGCMuSo v4.1 each value is written as a double precision IEEE floating point binary number (using 8 bytes of storage per number; see https://en.wikipedia.org/wiki/Double-precision_floating-point_format_for details).
+NOTE THAT IN EARLIER MODEL VERSIONS (UP TO BIOME-BGCMUSO V4.0) THE BINARY DATA WAS STORED AS SINGLE PRECISION FLOATING POINT BUNARY NUMBERS (4 BYTES PER NUMBER).
+These values can be read directly using a simple code written in C/C++, FORTRAN, BASIC, PASCAL, IDL, Python, R and other programming languages.
 They can also be read by many commercially available software packages, typically those that specialize in manipulating large multidimensional data sets.
 There are lots of other possibilities for reading these files, and you might want to consult with a computer programmer about the methods best suited for the kind of analysis you want to do.
 In order to read the binary files, you need to know how output values are ordered in the file.